Ask any question about gardening and you can get a multitude of answers. The problem comes in knowing what information to act on.

 - By using as many varieties of cover crops as you can use AND using as many varieties of organic materials as you can find you can add nutrients to you soil.
 When all these things break down, the nutrients will be there and will be taken up by the next crop and/or scavenged by your next cover crop.
 When their biomass is laid on top to decay again (or turned under), the nutrients will be recycled again.

 - Bone meal is not an instant fix for anything, although folks use it like it is.
 More importantly, unless you really know (not just guess) what your soil needs, I would recommend not adding anything except organic material (leaves, straw, kitchen scraps, etc.) and/or compost.
+(I would not use bone meal anyway as I explained in this post.)

 - Although soil pH does affect the availability of certain nutrients, there are lots of examples and proof out there (if you want to research it) that improved soil can have a lower pH and plants that usually like a higher pH can still get the nutrients they need.
 Information on the internet indicates that beets have been successfully grown in pH as low as 5.5.